 There are multiple trading platforms for stocks that you can choose from in Malaysia, from local banks to online international brokers.
 However, we find that the following offer the best services and features for both new and experienced brokers:

-eToro stands out as one of most reliable trading platforms among hundreds of other options and apps available.
-To begin with, this broker is ideal if you’re just getting started trading online.
-Aside from supporting a variety of asset classes, eToro has an easy-to-use platform for trading.
+Among the many options available, eToro is a trading platform that can be considered by traders.
+Aside from supporting a variety of asset classes, eToro offers a user-friendly platform for trading.
 Over 2,400 shares are included on their list, distributed across 17 different markets.

 Additionally, eToro offers extensive forex trading, more than 16 cryptocurrencies to choose from, and over 250 ETFs.
 The best part about eToro is that it offers commission-free trading on all financial markets. eToro does not charge ongoing fees, so it is a good platform for those looking for a low-cost provider.
-Their nifty CopyPortfolio feature lets you take advantage of the wisdom and trading moves of more experienced brokers.
-You can trust the eToro team to purchase and sell assets on your behalf.
+Their nifty CopyPortfolio feature lets you take advantage of the wisdom and trading moves of more experienced brokers. eToro allows traders to entrust the management of their assets to the eToro team.

 RHB Investment Bank Berhad

 Malaysia’s capital market is dominated by RHB Investment Bank.
 Other than Malaysia, there are also those in Hong Kong, Indonesia, Singapore, Brunei, Cambodia, Laos, Myanmar, Vietnam, and Thailand.
-Furthermore, a study group known as Award Winners Experienced Study Group has endorsed the RHB trading platform, known as RHB Trade Support.
+Furthermore, the RHB Trade Support trading platform has been endorsed by the Award Winners Experienced Study Group.

 This platform offers gold, equities, United States indices, and unit trusts as asset classes.

-The next best trading app in Malaysia is Maybank Investment Bank Berhad.
+Maybank Investment Bank Berhad is another trading app that traders can consider using in Malaysia.
 Through its Maybank Trade (maybank2u.com) trading platform, Maybank offers investors two types of accounts: shariah-compliant and conventional.